devjeannie/devjeannie.github.io/README.md

 ## 🚀 About Me

 - 🔭 I'm currently working as a Junior Web Developer at [Commude PH](https://commude.ph/),
 - 🌱 I’m currently learning Ionic for cross-platform app development integrating laravel for api.
+- 🖼 Outside of work, I do enjoy exploring museums and art galleries.
+I attend most of the art conventions inside Metro Manila.

 ## My Articles
 - [The How’s and What’s of VueJS](https://commude.ph/blog/the-hows-and-whats-of-vuejs/)